open2b/scriggo-site/site/how-to-use.md

 ### Pass variables to templates

-You can pass a variable as a global to the template, as you previously passed the Scriggo builtins but variables are passed by reference.
+You can pass a variable as a global to the template, as you previously passed the Scriggo builtins, but variables are passed by reference.
 Scriggo supports several use cases for passing a variable to a template, but let's start with simpler case.
 Look at this example: